 The Benefits of Personal Injury Protection Insurance in Maryland

-Dedicated car accidents lawyers serving clients in Baltimore, Columbia and throughout the state
+Dedicated car accident lawyers serving clients in Baltimore, Columbia and throughout the state

 Personal Injury Protection, known as PIP, is insurance that provides medical coverage and reimbursement of lost wages to people involved in automobile accidents.
 This coverage is no fault, which means that benefits are available even to those who may have caused the accident.
 It typically provides benefits up to $2,500, but some policies have as much as $10,000 in PIP coverage.

-At Plaxen & Adler, P.A., our Baltimore auto accident lawyers are often asked questions about PIP.
+At Plaxen Adler Muncy, P.A., our Baltimore auto accident lawyers are often asked questions about PIP.
 We thought it would be helpful to address some of the more common questions and concerns in one place, so that you can have a better understanding of what this form of car insurance does.

 When is PIP available?

 PIP benefits are available to anyone involved in an automobile collision except in certain circumstances, including:

 - Taxicab and bus accidents.
 Taxis and buses are not required to carry PIP.

 - State vehicles.
 Vehicles owned or operated by the State of Maryland are not required to carry PIP.

 - Individuals with waivers.
 An insured driver may waive PIP coverage by following a very specific procedure that informs them, among other things, of the cost of PIP and the effect of a waiver.

 - Intentional injury.
 If a driver intentionally causes a collision, PIP is unavailable.